Asbestos Exposure in Nebraska

 Main #: (314) 747-7222

 There may be other worksites or older structures that contain asbestos not mentioned.
-If you have reason to believe you’ve been exposed to the harmful mineral at work, home, or elsewhere, talk to a doctor right away.
+If you have reason to believe you’ve been exposed to the harmful mineral at work, home, or elsewhere, talk to a doctor immediately.
 They can administer some tests and have the potential to catch illness early.